DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 Unity has loaded the new scene which is empty seeing as we just made it.
 Go ahead and stick some things in there.
 You will want to use the prefabs you've made.\
 I would go back to the first scene and make the walls into prefabs and use those in the new scene.
 You will also need to remember to set up things like the camera again.

 Once you have these two different scenes set up try switching between.
-You'll see each is entirely seperate.\
+You'll see each is entirely separate.\
 Go ahead and add some more scenes if you want.

 Flipping between scenes isn't great for gameplay though.
 Luckily we can use code to switch levels.